kaito-nakatani/shraito/_tabs/travel-info.md

                     <strong> Vaccination </strong>
                 </div>
                 <div class="subsection-content" id="passport-tips">
                     <p> The CDC page has vaccine/medication recommendations for traveling to India.
 None of these are required to enter India, but many might be recommended by your doctor!
-Universities often offer travel appointments to get vaccines and prescriptions for anti-malaria pills.
 Anti-malaria pills are especially recommended for travel to northern India. </p>
                 </div>
             </div>
         </div>